mathigon/textbooks/content/graph-theory/content.md

               td.xe 0
           p #[strong.blue.xf 0] + #[strong.green.xv 1] &nbsp;=&nbsp; #[strong.red.xe 0] + 1

       .legend(slot="legend") The simplest graph consists of a single vertex.
-We can easily check that Euler&rsquo;s equation works.
+We can easily check that Euler’s equation works.
       .legend(slot="legend") Let us add a new vertex to our graph.
-We also have to add an edge, and Euler&rsquo;s equation still works.
+We also have to add an edge, and Euler’s equation still works.
       .legend(slot="legend") If we want to add a third vertex to the graph we have two possibilities.
 We could create a small triangle: this adds one vertex, one face and two edges, so Euler’s equation still works.
-      .legend(slot="legend") Instead we could simply extend the line by one: this adds one vertex and one edge, and Euler&rsquo;s equation works.
+      .legend(slot="legend") Instead we could simply extend the line by one: this adds one vertex and one edge, and Euler’s equation works.
       .legend(slot="legend") Let’s keep going: if we now create a quadrilateral we add one vertex, two edges and one face.
 Euler’s equation still works.

 ---